fresh-standard/fresh-themes/themes/modern-lancer/README.md

 Theme: Modern
 ===============
-A contemporary technical résumé theme.
+A contemporary technical résumé theme with tweaks for freelancers.
 Features colored progress bars representing skill levels and Font Awesome icons for section headers.
 Adds a picture and projects to the standard modern theme.
+Also adds social info to contact data for Github/Bitbucket and the like, puts an image to the right, renames the employment section to work, adds a section for languages and extracurricular.

 ![](modern.png)